garciaev/PredictingSolarEnergy/README.md

 Scaling up solar energy production quickly, over the next 20-50 years, is key to ending our current reliance on climate-damaging fossil fuels.
 However, solar energy is variable due to clouds and weather.

-Electric utility companies need accurate forecasts of solar energy availability in order to plan the correct mix of fossil fuels and renewable energy to be used.
+Electric utility companies need accurate forecasts of solar energy availability in order to plan the correct mix of fossil fuels and renewable energy to be used on any given day.

 Errors in forecasting solar energy availability could lead to large expenses in extra fossil fuel consumption or emergency purchases of electricity from neighboring utilities.
-Therefore, precise solar energy forecasting required for utilities providing solar power is a multi-million dollar problem.

-Machine learning has the potential to find complex, statistically significant patterns that link numerical weather prediction models to solar energy generation.
-These trained models can then be used to make accurate predictions for solar power generation at a given solar plant.
+Machine learning has the potential to find complex, statistically significant patterns that link numerical weather forecasts to solar energy generation.
+These trained models can then be used to make accurate predictions for solar power generation at a given solar energy generation site.

 # The Data
-For this project, I used 1.4 GB of every-3-hours weather forecasts (500,000+ examples, 80+ features) from 1994-2012 from NOAA/ESRL Global Ensemble Forecast System, obtained from the [Kaggle AMS 2013-2014 Solar Energy Prediction Contest](https://www.kaggle.com/c/ams-2014-solar-energy-prediction-contest).
+For this project, I used 1.4 GB of every-3-hours numerical weather forecasts (500,000+ examples, 7920 raw features) from 1994-2012 from NOAA/ESRL Global Ensemble Forecast System, obtained from the [Kaggle AMS 2013-2014 Solar Energy Prediction Contest](https://www.kaggle.com/c/ams-2014-solar-energy-prediction-contest).

 These forecasts are from 11 different global weather models for 12, 15, 18, 21 and 24 hours ahead at 144 different latitude/longitude locations across
 Oklahoma.

-I used these weather forecasts to predict the total integrated solar energy from Sun rise to Sun set as measured by 98 [Oklahoma Mesonet](https://www.mesonet.org/) sites spaced across Oklahoma.
-The total solar energy was measured directly by pyranometers at each site with a 5 minute cadence from 1994-2012.
+I used these forecasts to predict the total integrated solar energy from Sun rise to Sun set as measured by 98 [Oklahoma Mesonet](https://www.mesonet.org/) sites spaced across Oklahoma.
+The actual total solar energy was measured directly by pyranometers at each site with a 5 minute cadence from 1994-2012.

 # The Solution
-I trained a gradient-boosted decision tree model [XGBoost](https://github.com/dmlc/xgboost) using spatially 100x100 kilometers averaged weather forecasts to predict the actual integrated total solar energy.
+I trained several hundred gradient-boosted decision tree models [XGBoost](https://github.com/dmlc/xgboost) using spatially averaged weather forecasts over 100x100 km to predict the actual integrated total solar energy.

-I ran XGBoost to find numerical patterns that link weather forecasts to the actual integrated solar energy measured at each Oklahoma Mesonet site. **I was able to predict the actual solar energy available to <5.8% accuracy 24 hours ahead** for the vast majority of days, using a portion of the data not used in model training.
+I ran XGBoost to find numerical patterns that link weather forecasts to the actual integrated solar energy measured at each Oklahoma Mesonet site. **I was able to predict the actual solar energy available to <5.8% accuracy 24 hours ahead for the vast majority of days**, using a portion of the data not used in model training.

 # The future
-An XGBoost model trained to predict solar energy using numerical weather models can be easily implemented in real time.
+An XGBoost decision-tree model trained to predict solar energy using numerical weather predictions can be easily implemented in real time for a given solar energy general site.
 The model could be periodically updated with a longer time baseline, and site-specific weather information.

-These solar energy prediction models can also be useful for rooftop solar energy generation in conjunction with batteries - a virtual powerplant controlling a network of charged batteries linked to rooftop solar would be find solar energy prediction necessary to maximize profits.
+A solar energy prediction models can also be useful for rooftop solar energy generation in conjunction with batteries.
+A virtual powerplant controlling a network of charged batteries linked to rooftop solar would likely find solar energy prediction useful to maximize revenue in sale of electricity to the grid.

 # Installation
 1. Download the weather forecast files `gefs_test.tar.gz` (or `gefs_test.zip`) and `gefs_train.tar.gz` (or `gefs_train.zip`) from the Kaggle competition [data webpage](https://www.kaggle.com/c/ams-2014-solar-energy-prediction-contest/data).